e.

 3. Coaching journey

-• The neurobiology of goal-setting & motivation.
+• The neurobiology of goal-setting and motivation.

 • Coaching for change.